swevm/scaleio-py/README.md

 * ScaleIO 1.3 or 1.31 installation with REST API Gateway configured (note, the [Vagrantfile](https://github.com/virtualswede/vagrant-scaleio) from @virtualswede works fine to deploy ScaleIO with for development and testing)

 ## Module status
-Goal is to resemble the ScaleIO API in a Pythonic way.
-Atm ScaleIO-py is in Alpha stage(mid-late).
-Focus will be on getting basic features become stable before adding fancy functionality.
+Goal is to resemble the ScaleIO API (not in detail) in a Pythonic way.
+Atm ScaleIO-py is in late Alpha stage and focus will be on getting basic features become stable (especially the to/from object mapping) before adding fancy functionality.

 ## Installation